BritishPandaChick/skillcrush-portfolio-project/README.md

-# skillcrush-portfolio-project

-Skillcrush Web Designer Blueprint Portfolio
+# Sarah Bartley Web Designer Portfolio

--Version 1-Made with HTML, CSS, and Bootstrap
+Skillcrush Web Designer Blueprint Portfolio.
+Made with HTML, CSS, and Bootstrap.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+Please contact me if you would like to contribute to this application.